Mahalakshmi Layout

-Mahalakshmi Layout or Mahalakshmipura is a neighborhood in northwest Bengaluru, India.
+Mahalakshmi Layout, also known as Mahalakshmipuram is a neighborhood in northwest Bengaluru, India.
 It is near Rajajinagara, Basaveshwaranagara and Yeshwanthpura.
 Together with Nandini Layout, Kurubarahalli and Nagapura, it is one of the biggest residential areas in Bengaluru.

 Educational institutions

 Mahalakshmi layout has a considerable number of educational institutions, both at the primary/secondary education and higher education level.

 The area consists of renowned colleges and colleges.